It’s always a big deal when a car manufacturer launches a new vehicle.

 When we arrived at the Falls, Chris and I snapped a few photos and went back to reclaim our vehicle.
 We could have chosen one of the other models to test, but we were addicted to the F SPORT performance.

 “Don’t worry,” I said trying to offer some comfort.
-“I’ve raced minivans on a track before.
-This vehicle handles much better.”
+“I’ve raced a Ferrari on a track before.
+I got this.”

 During my joyride, the Nanny, I mean Navigation system, kept telling me that I was going the wrong way.